mansim07/datamesh-templates/metadata-tagmanager/README.md

     cd data-mesh-demo/data-product-toolkit/tagmanager
     ```
-2. Obtain authentication credentials.

-    Create local credentials by running the following command and following the oauth2 flow (read more about the command [here][auth_command]):

-    ```
-    gcloud auth application-default login
-    ```
-    Or manually set the GOOGLE_APPLICATION_CREDENTIALS environment variable to point to a service account key JSON file path.
+2. Set the GOOGLE_APPLICATION_CREDENTIALS environment variable to point to a service account key JSON file path.

     Learn more at [Setting Up Authentication for Server to Server Production Applications][ADC].

     Note: Application Default Credentials is able to implicitly find the credentials as long as the application is running on Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions.

-3. Format Code [Optional]
+3. Format Code
     ```
         mvn spotless:apply
     ```